govCMS/sass-scaffold/README.md

 ### <a name="imp-db"></a>Importing a database

-**Note:** The database continer cannot be access from the test container via `mysql -u <username> -p`, and will complain of MySQL not being connected at all.
-The only way to interact with the database is via Drush.

 1. Take a backup of the database of the site you want to import, and compress it